jceresearch/stixls/README.md

 What it does:
 1. Renders sticky notes from a table, and also updates the table from the notes (if enabled).
-2. Stricky speaking it is a visualisation tool, can be used for kanban or any layout
+2. Stricky speaking, it is a visualisation tool, can be used for a kanban or any use of sticky notes.
-3. You get one “Board” to render the notes,  but you can define and iterate through several layouts to show the data arranged in various ways, hiding them etc. See the demo board.
+3. You get one “Board” to render the notes on,  but you can define and iterate through several "layouts" to show the data arranged in various ways, hiding them etc. See the demo board.
-4. Smartly,
- (if enabled) the notes can pick values from its position to update the [Data] sheet.
+4. Smartly, (if enabled) the notes can pick values from its position to update the [Data] sheet.
 For example if a note is moved to a “completed” column, the next refresh would update the data field.
 See the template_data sheet in the demo board to understand how this works.
 5. Can render and export all layouts in a single sheet ready for shsring.